We are currently selling raw whole milk, farm-fresh cream & limited amounts of skim milk.

 Q: Is selling raw milk legal in MN?

 A: Yes it is.
 The Minnesota State Constitution guarantees it.
+We can also sell raw cream and skim milk… and we do.

 Q: How do I purchase raw milk from your farm?